Tuition Subsidies & Local Resources

 Mid-Cape Family Resource Directory – Spanish version

-Look for resources for Early Education & Care Centers, and Family Childcare Providers as well as other useful resources in the Mid-Cape Area; Town Libraries, Recreation Dept., Tranportation, Family Support Services, Disability resources, Health, Medical & Dental services, General helplines.
+Look for resources for Early Education & Care Centers, and Family Childcare Providers as well as other useful resources in the Mid-Cape Area; Town Libraries, Recreation Dept., Transportation, Family Support Services, Disability resources, Health, Medical & Dental services, General helplines.

 Our commitment is to provide a respectful and supportive experience to all.